Build Your Own Router in Ruby

 Now all our route handlers have access to the incoming HTTP request.
 Later, we'll wrap this env hash into a dedicated Request class for exposing a better API, just like the ActionDispatch::Request class in Rails.

 That's a wrap.
-In future articles in this series, we'll explore the following topics.
+In the course (currently in beta), we'll explore the following topics:

 • Introduce controllers, models, and views, just like Rails!